-Among the moves that can be identified there were significantly more individuals who moved to more integrated settings in this quarter (18.2%) than who moved to congregate settings (9%).
+There were significantly more individuals who moved to more integrated settings in this quarter (18.2%) than who moved to congregate settings (9%).
 This analysis also illustrates the number of individuals who are no longer on MA and who are not receiving residential services as defined below.